MonashProteomics/MaSpeQC/README.md

 For more information see https://dev.mysql.com/doc/refman/8.4/en/windows-start-service.html

 #### On Linux and MacOS
-Cnosult the MySQL documentation for instructions on starting a database server for your system. https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-installing
+Cnosult the MySQL documentation for instructions on starting a database server for your system.
+https://dev.mysql.com/doc/mysql-getting-started/en/#mysql-getting-started-installing

 ## Processing Raw Files
-Make sure the database has been activated, then navigate to  _/mpmf-pipeline/.venv/Scripts_ and type:
+Make sure the database has been activated, then open a console window, navigate to  _/mpmf-pipeline/.venv/Scripts_ and type `activate.bat`.
+You can close the console window after the processing has finished.
-- `activate.bat`

 This will activate the Python environment needed to process raw files.
 QC runs can now be triggered from the _/mpmf-pipeline_ directory with the command `python MPMF_Process_Raw_Files.py` and the following __3 arguments__:
 - metabolomics/proteomics
 - The number of most recent runs to process (-1 equals process all).